Facts about varicose veins

 What Are Varicose Veins?

-Although most people have seen varicose veins, knowledge about them and what they actually are is not particularly widespread.
+Although most people have seen varicose veins, knowledge about them and what they are is not particularly widespread.
 Below, you can see images of varicose veins in varying degrees on different individuals.

 This is especially common in the legs, as the blood in the legs struggles against gravity, which is why varicose veins occur in the legs.